 Last year, we followed the Karakoram climbing season closely, watching as several teams attempted Nanga Parbat, Broad Peak, and the “Savage Mountain” itself, K2.
 Among those teams was a group of strong, dedicated, and experienced mountaineers who were attempting to summit the difficult and technical peak without bottled oxygen.

-That team included Adrian Ballinger and Carla Perez, who were supported by Esteban “Topo” Mena, and several other amazing Sherpa climbers.
+That team included Adrian Ballinger and Carla Perez, supported by Esteban “Topo” Mena, and several other amazing Sherpa climbers.
 If you remember anything from that season, you’ll probably recall that it was a very difficult one, resulting in only a handful of summits on K2.
 Adrian, Carla, and Topo were amongst those who made it to the top, pulling off quite an achievement in the process.

-Now, the team has put together an fantastic short documentary of their climb.
-The footage in the video above is some of the most stunning and insightful that I’ve ever seen from K2, giving a good look not only of life in Base Camp, but also in the high camps, along the Bottle Neck, and at the summit too.
+Now, the team has put together a fantastic short documentary of their climb.
+The video above is some of the most stunning and insightful that I’ve ever seen from K2, giving a good look at life in Base Camp and in the high camps, along with the Bottle Neck and at the summit too.

-Big thanks to Eddie Bauer for support this expedition and helping to deliver such a great mountaineering documentary.
-In a time when most of us aren’t getting outside to enjoy our own big adventures, this film delivers a much needed dose of inspiration.
+Big thanks to Eddie Bauer to support this expedition and deliver such a great mountaineering documentary.
+In a time when most of us aren’t getting outside to enjoy our own big adventures, this film delivers a much-needed dose of inspiration.

 You can find out more about the team, their experience on K2, and the gear they used on the film’s official web page.
 It includes some amazing photos that are worth a look too.

 - 21-Year Old Briton Becomes Youngest Woman to Row the Atlantic - February 24, 2021

 - Wolverine ShiftPlus Polar Range Boa is Made for Your Winter Adventure - February 17, 2021

 - Wallet Lost in Antarctica 53 Years Ago Returned to Owner - February 9, 2021